 The Fully Open Source version of the LKB

 A new, fully open source version of the LKB ('LKB-FOS' for short) is currently under development.
 This is based on the 'classic' version of the LKB that has been developed over the past several years in Franz Allegro CL, but with the major difference that it is not dependent on any proprietary compilers, runtime environments or code libraries.
 The source code is in the DELPH-IN public repository http://svn.delph-in.net/lkb/branches/fos/.
-For convenience, precompiled binaries for macOS and Linux can be downloaded from lkb_fos.tgz [65.6 MB].
-A Windows binary will be available by early summer 2019.
+For convenience, precompiled binaries for macOS and Linux can be downloaded from lkb_fos.tgz [65.1 MB].
+A Windows binary should be available later in 2019.

-LKB-FOS has been developed using the tools and libraries SBCL, McCLIM and SLIME (replacing Franz Allegro CL, CLIM and ELI).
+LKB-FOS has been developed using the tools and libraries SBCL, McCLIM and SLIME (replacing Franz Allegro CL, CLIM and ELI respectively).
 See the following sections for installation and usage instructions.

 LKB-FOS on macOS and Linux

 To install LKB-FOS, follow the 'Manual Installation' instructions on the LkbInstallation page.
 You should unpack the files inside your directory $DELPHINHOME, which will create a new directory $DELPHINHOME/lkb_fos.
 Note that on macOS, for the environment variable DELPHINHOME to be correctly set when you start emacs or the LKB by double clicking, you should set this variable in your ~/.bash_profile file, not in ~/.bashrc.
 If you use the precompiled binary version of LKB-FOS, you do not need to install SBCL, McCLIM or SLIME.

 On macOS, LKB-FOS requires the open source application XQuartz.
 If you don't already have XQuartz, download it from https://www.xquartz.org and install it.
 The LKB-FOS binary for macOS is lkb.darwin_x86_64.
 You can run this binary by typing its name in the Terminal application or in an xterm hosted by XQuartz.
 To start the LKB without going through the Unix command line, just double click the LKB.app application.
 Aquamacs http://aquamacs.org works well for running LKB-FOS as a process inside emacs.